bbalet/jorani/docs/install/README.md

 ## E-mail setup

-LMS uses e-mail to notify users and their line managers.
+Jorani uses e-mail to notify users and their line managers.
 In order to setup e-mail modify
 <code>/application/config/email.php</code> file according to your environment.

 ### Example for GMail